AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 ### Color Scale

-By default, elements of different frequencies a colored in different ways.
+By default, elements of different frequencies are colored in different ways.
 You can also create a custom color scale, linear or ordinal.

-To create a linear color scale, call the {api:anychart.scales#linear}linear(){api} method.
-Then call {api:anychart.scales.LinearColor#colors}colors(){api} to set two colors, the first one applied to the least frequent element, and the second one applied to the most frequent element.
+To create a **linear color scale**, call the {api:anychart.scales#linearColor}linearColor(){api} method.
+Then call {api:anychart.scales.LinearColor#colors}colors(){api} to set two colors, the first one applied to the least frequent element, and the second one to the most frequent element.
 Elements of frequencies that lie within this range are colored automatically in different mixtures of these two colors.

-If you do not specify the colors, the default ones are used.
+**Note**: If you do not specify the colors, the default colors of the linear scale are used.

 To set your scale as the color scale of the chart, use the {api:anychart.charts.TagCloud#colorScale}colorScale(){api} method.

-The following sample shows how to create and configure a linear color scale.:
+The following sample shows how to create and configure a linear color scale:

 ```
 // create and configure a custom color scale.